phoenixframework/phoenix/README.md

 render "index", message: "hello", layout: nil
 ```

+### Template Engine Configuration

+By default, `eex` and `haml` are supported (with an optional `Calliope` dep).
+To add `haml` support, simply
+include the follow in your `mix.exs` deps:

+    {:calliope, "~> 0.2.4"}

+To Configure a third-party Phoenix Template Engine, add the
+extenion and module to your Mix Config, ie:

+    config :phoenix, :template_engines,
+      slim: Slim.PhoenixEngine

 ### Channels

 Channels broker websocket connections and integrate with the Topic PubSub layer for message broadcasting.
 You can think of channels as controllers, with two differences: they are bidirectionnal and the connection stays alive after a reply.